Experienced Copyright ProfessionalsProtecting works of all types

 A work is fixed as long as it is in a tangible medium.

-Once a work is fixed, is it written, so a copyright exists in the work.
+Once a work is fixed, is it written; therefore, a copyright exists in the work.

 What is an Author?
 What is a Joint Work?